Draft.dev

 What is technical documentation?

 Technical documentation is comprehensive written guides that explain the design, development, and usage of a system, software, or product.
+It includes project documentation for internal teams, product documentation for end users, and process documentation for standardized procedures.

 How do you create a navigable structure for technical documentation?